ajfranzoia/zerodowntime/README.md

 }
 ```

-With whis fully functional applications setup, I manually run the steps to simulate  a an upgrade (I had previously created the 0.0.2 tag locally, since it wasn't created in the [tactivos images repository](https://hub.docker.com/r/tactivos/devops-challenge/tags/)):
+With whis fully functional applications setup, I manually run the steps to simulate  a an upgrade (I had previously created the ```0.0.2``` tag locally, since it wasn't created in the [tactivos images repository](https://hub.docker.com/r/tactivos/devops-challenge/tags/), see notice above):

 * Marked the first app as offline by using the ```down``` directive in the ```upstream``` block of the nginx config (which tells nginx to mark the node as unavailable and stop sending requests, see http://nginx.org/en/docs/http/ngx_http_upstream_module.html):
 ```nginx
 upstream app_upstream {